tulir/gomuks/README.md

 # gomuks
-A Go terminal matrix client.
+A terminal Matrix client written in Go.